 5. The Standard Model

-- The common arrangement of fundamental particles -
+— The Common Arrangement of Fundamental Particles —

-Breaches in symmetry.
+Breaches in Symmetry

 When you had your eyes closed the two objects were the same.
 We speak of symmetry.
 When you open your eyes the symmetry breaches and you have two different objects.

 Now imagine that you don't have eyes.
 Nobody has eyes.
 Nature has not yet produced eyes.
 In fact, nature has not produced any way to determine the difference between the two cubes.
-That means that the difference between the two cubes is not yet part of reality, and in a way that sits on a very slippery slope we can say that the difference between the two cubes does not exist!
+That means that the difference between the two cubes is not yet part of reality, and in a way that sits on a very slippery slope (click here for more on this) we can say that the difference between the two cubes does not exist!
 And then nature comes up with eyes to see.
 And in their wake lies the difference between the two cubes.
 In that same slippery way we can say that when nature produces a way to discern differences, these differences are produced along with it.
 That is how it went in the Beginning.

 According the most plausible theories, the universe commenced in a condition of complete symmetry; we would only need one definition to describe this initial condition.
 That definition is often called the Grand Unified Theory and it is still unknown to mankind.
 In other words, we know that the universe commenced as a singularity but we have no idea how that would translate into understandable mathematics.